chingu-voyages/v17-vue-team-01/backend/README.md

 + Get token from output and used it for me route:

 GET http://v17-vue-team-01.test:5000/api/users/profile with header key:x-access-token value:token from login
-+ Output should be the user information, togheter with its events:
++ Output should be the user information, together with its events:
 ```
 {
     "events": [